nursanst22/E-Commerce-Customer-Analytics/README.md

 1. Transaction dates and customer identifiers.
 2. Product quantities and unit prices.
 3. Geographical and demographic data.

-*Note: The dataset has undergone rigorous preprocessing, including handling missing values and outlier detection to ensure the integrity of the clustering results.*
+_Note: The dataset has undergone rigorous preprocessing, including handling missing values and outlier detection to ensure the integrity of the clustering results._

-** Methodology**
 This project follows the **KDD (Knowledge Discovery in Databases)** stages:
 1. Data Selection: Identifying relevant data subsets.
 2. Preprocessing: Cleaning and handling noise or inconsistent data.